gabrielguo19/personalfinance/README.md

 - Verify that you see JSON updates in MongoDB Compass or your preferred MongoDB tool.

 ## 6. API Documentation
-Access the RESTful API documentation through Swagger/OpenAPI at:
+After running the project, access the RESTful API documentation through Swagger/OpenAPI at:
 ```
 http://localhost:8080/swagger-ui/index.html#/
 ```